Garlic and Herb Lamb Loin -Grilled or Roasted to Perfection

 How long will it take my lamb loin to cook?

-The time the lamb will take to cook is all about the weight of the roast.
+The time the lamb takes to cook depends on the weight of the roast.
 Weigh your roast before cooking.
-Ours ended up being 1.5 lbs.
-It took about 30 minutes total to cook it to medium rare.
+Ours was one and a half pounds.
+It took about thirty minutes to cook it to medium rare.
+See the chart below for internal temperatures for your desired doneness.

 What herbs should you use to season lamb?

-The most traditional herbs and seasonings for lamb are mint and lemon.
+The most traditional herbs and seasonings for lamb are garlic, mint and lemon.

 - fresh mint